 by conducting EFA and CFA, respectively.
-The minimum sample size to conduct factor analysis is 5-10 times more than the number of items of the instrument.
-Accordingly, separate samples of 200 and 252 students were used for EFA and CFA, respectively.
-The factor structure of PHAT was examined by conducting an EFA using principal axis factoring method with Promax rotation.
-The Kaiser-Meyer-Olkin (KMO) test and Bartlett's sphericity test were used to verify the suitability of both the research sample and the factor analysis model.
-The number of factors was calculated based on Eigenvalues, and objects with absolute load values of 0.3 or higher were deemed suitable.
-Several model fit indices and their criteria were used to investigate the goodness-of-fit of the model, including X goodness-of-fit index per degree of freedom (2<X/df<5; P>0.05), Root Mean Square Error of Approximation (RMSEA<0.8), Goodnessof-Fit Index (GFI>0.9), Adjusted Goodness-of-Fit Index (AGFI>0.9), Normed Fit Index (NFI), and Comparative Fit Index (CFI>0.9).
-SPSS version 20 and Lisrel 8.8 (student version) were also used to analyze the data.
+The minimum sample size to conduct factor analysis is 5-10 times more than the number of the items of the instrument.
+Accordingly, separate samples of 200 and 252 students were used for EFA and CFA, respectively.18 The factor structure of PHAT was examined by conducting an EFA using principal axis factoring method with promax rotation.
+The Kaiser-Meyer-Olkin (KMO) test and Bartlett's test of sphericity were used to check the appropriateness of the study sample and the factor analysis model.
+The number of factors was determined based on Eigenvalues and items with absolute loading values of 0.3 or greater were regarded as appropriate.
+Several model fit indices and their criteria were used to investigate the goodness-of-fit of the model, including X2 goodness-of-fit index per degree of freedom (2<X2/df<5; P>0.05), Root Mean Square Error of Approximation (RMSEA<0.8), Goodnessof-Fit Index (GFI>0.9), Adjusted Goodness-of-Fit Index (AGFI>0.9), Normed Fit Index (NFI), and Comparative Fit Index (CFI>0.9)/.^{19, 20} SPSS version 20 and Lisrel 8.8 (student version) were also used to analyze the data.

-Criterion (concurrent) validity was examined by expert opinion as the gold standard.
-Therefore, a teacher as an expert in this field was considered as the gold standard.
+Criterion (concurrent) validity was examined by expert opinion as the gold standard.21 Therefore, a teacher as an expert in this field was considered as the gold standard.
 A teacher with 28 years of teaching experience in grade two and three was asked to give a total score with a five-point Likert scale to 50 healthy students copy and dictation assignments with legibility components in mind.
 The correlation between the gold standard scores and the scores students obtained from PHAT scoring procedure was measured.
 Pearson correlation test was used.
-The strength of correlation was determined based on Munro's guideline as 0.26-0.49 and 0.50-0.69 low and moderate correlation, respectively.23
+The strength of correlation was determined based on Munro's guideline as 0.26-0.49 and 0.50-0.69 low and moderate correlation, respectively.
+22